The Mind Gardener Story

 They have held senior management roles in organisations of 5 employees through to 20,000 employees, and are successful entrepreneurs in their own right.
 Their pedigree and extensive experience in transforming businesses is proven across private and public sectors, large and small companies, and in various industries.

 Susan & Martina are Hay House authors and co-authored Wired for Life in 2012.
 It still receives feedback for empowering people to make immediate changes to things they have struggled with for years.
-Their next book, One Moment Please, is a call to action that will wake people up to the urgent need to save their attention before it’s too late (due in book stores in late February 2015).
+Their second book, One Moment Please, is a call to action that will wake people up to the urgent need to save their attention before it’s too late.

 “When I was introduced to mindfulness and mind gardening I was given a gift for life that helps me manage stress better, stimulates my creativity and heightens my joy in everyday moments.”